NativeScript/summer-of-nativescript/june/lab.md

 ## Option #2: Telerik AppBuilder

+Telerik AppBuilder provides a number of tools and services for NativeScript apps—including an in-browser IDE, a Windows IDE, and an extension for Visual Studio.
+Telerik AppBuilder provides a cloud build service, meaning you can build iOS and Android apps on any OS without worrying about your development machine's system requirements.

 Telerik AppBuilder is a [paid product](https://www.telerik.com/purchase/appbuilder), but everyone gets a free 30-day trial to evaluate the product.
-Telerik AppBuilder is part of the [Telerik Platform](http://www.telerik.com/platform), which offers additional tools and services for NativeScript apps—including push notifications, cloud data, analytics, and more.
+Telerik AppBuilder is part of the [Telerik Platform](http://www.telerik.com/platform), which offers additional tools and services for NativeScript apps, such as push notifications, cloud data, analytics, and more.

 ## Choose an option